 To become a Goods and Service Tax Inspector, an individual must be selected through the staff selection commission, via the SSC CGL examination.
-In order to be eligible for the exam, candidates must have a Bachelor’s degree from a recognised institution.
+In order to be eligible for the exam, candidates must have a Bachelor’s degree from a recognized institution.

 The SSC CGL exam tests candidates on GK, English, arithmetic, and reasoning.
-After the written examination, candidates must also pass an interview, physical fitness test and medical examination.
+After the written examination, candidates must also pass an interview, physical fitness test, and medical examination.

 What Are GST Officers Authorised to Search?

 - An authorized officer may seal the searched premises to prevent the entry of people